loomio/loomio_help/content/subscriptions/referral_code/index.md

 ---
 title: Referral code
-description: Pro users can give a friend $199 OFF of any new plan.
+description: Pro plan customers can give a friend $199 credit on any new Loomio plan.
 hideTOC: true
 weight: 30
 menu: